nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <!-- Updated and maintained by [Yucheng](https://github.com/cheng20010201) -->
 1. The product should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The product should be available for download and usage after each release.
-3. The product's size should not exceed 100MB.
+3. The product's size of the final Jar released should not exceed 100MB.
 4. The product should be an offline application, which should work either with or without presence of internet connection.
 5. The product should allow one user to have different instances of the application running at the same time.
-6. The product should be able to hold up to 2000 Japanese words without a noticeable sluggishness in performance for typical usage.
+6. The product should be able to hold up to 2000 Japanese words without causing a delay in commands longer than 0.5 seconds.
-7. The project's design in source code should be easy to maintain and extend.
-8. The project should be open-sourced.
+7. The project should be open-sourced.
-9. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) and beginner typing speed for simple Japanese text (i.e. simple words and sentences) should be able to accomplish most of the learning faster using commands than using the mouse.
+8. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) and beginner typing speed for simple Japanese text (i.e. simple words and sentences) should be able to accomplish most of the learning faster using commands than using the mouse.
-10. A user should find interacting with the user interface easy, even if he/she is relatively new to the application.
+9. A user should find interacting with the user interface easy, even if he/she is relatively new to the application.
-11. More to be added.
+10. More to be added.

 ### Glossary